Ⅱ. Good Charity, Bad Charity?

 It is estimated that tobacco could kill a billion people globally during the present century.
 Philanthropists are investing hundreds of millions of dollars in educational efforts to head off many of those deaths.
 Dangerous roads that kill thousands of people in developing countries every year are another area where donors have recently started working creatively to save lives.

 Disaster zones are one of the most visible realms where the philanthropic impulse does battle against danger and chaos.
-From the Red Cross and Samaritan’s Purse to World Vision and Doctors Without Borders, there are many vehicles and vessels through which the generous now act to rescue the perishing.
+From the Red Cross and Samaritan’s Purse to World Vision and Doctors Without Borders, there are many vehicles through which the generous now act to rescue the perishing.
 Entries later in this book chronicle multiple philanthropic outpourings in response to earthquakes, for instance: San Francisco in 1906, Italy in 1909, Armenia in 1989, Haiti in 2010, and so on.
 The largest recent charitable gushes in response to cruel twists of fate were the $2.8 billion donated by Americans after the 9/11 attacks and the $5.3 billion offered up after Hurricane Katrina.

 Philanthropy is, for instance, the central factor behind the greatness of American universities.
 Donors like Mary Garrett didn’t just give the money to create learning citadels (in her case, the Johns Hopkins medical school), they also demanded business-like procedures and reforms that separated U.S. colleges from their European predecessors.
 Garrett insisted, in return for her support, that Hopkins raise academic standards, and accept women into its medical school on equal footing with men, making it the first place those two things were accomplished.